Amazon Game Studios: History

 In June 2019, during E3 week it was announced that layoffs hit the company.
 At this time it was unknown how many people were impacted.
 However, "multiple" unannounced projects had been cancelled.
 The company had been involved with a The Lord of the Rings MMO with Leyou since the middle of 2019.
 However, in April 2021, following Tencent's purchase of Leyou in December 2020, contractual disputes between Amazon and Tencent led Amazon to cancel further development of the game.

 The company has three game development studios in San Diego, Seattle, and Orange County.
 In March 2021, Amazon opened a new development studio in Montreal, Quebec, led by former members of Ubisoft Montreal behind Rainbow Six: Siege, Luc Bouchard, Xavier Marquis, Alexandre Remy, and Romain Rimokh.
 During a major leak of Twitch's source code in October 2021, it was revealed that Amazon Games was working on a competitor to Steam, codenamed "Vapor".
 New World launched on September 28, 2021, reaching 707,000 concurrent players at its peak on launch day.

 Lost Ark is a massively multiplayer online action role-playing game (MMOARPG) developed by Tripod Studio and Smilegate's game development subsidiary Smilegate RPG.
 It was fully released in the Korean region on December 4, 2018.
 The game was also released in North America, South America, and Europe on February 11, 2022 by Amazon Games.
 Within twenty-four hours of release, it became the second most played game on Steam.

 On September 22, 2021, Amazon Games announced it will publish a new title from game developer Glowmade.
 Based in Guildford, England, Glowmade’s staff includes veterans of Lionhead Studios.
 This game for Amazon will be a new IP focusing on online cooperative play.
 In March 2022, studio head Mike Frazzini stepped down.
 In April 2023, Amazon Games VP Christoph Hartmann wrote a memo to staff about laying off roughly 100 employees across its video games division.
 In November 2023, Amazon eliminated over 180 employees, resulting in the shuttering of the Crown Twitch channel and the closing of Amazon's Game Growth team in an effort to focus Prime Gaming benefits on free games.
 In May 2024, Amazon Games opened its first European studio in Bucharest.

 Amazon cut about 14,000 jobs company-wide in October 2025, including "significant role reductions" within Amazon Games, according to Jason Schreier of Bloomberg News.
 These cuts required the division to reduce work on its larger titles, including ending development of New World and turning off the servers in 2026, and focusing efforts on Luna and the publishing division.
+The company later sold its Montreal studio and the game it was developing March of Giants to Ubisoft in December 2025.
+Amazon Games boss Christoph Hartmann was exited as part of the January 2026 layoffs across the Games division as well as the company.